ruslansavchuk/kubernetes-the-hard-way/docs/03-pod-networking.md

 As we can see we successfully reached our container from busybox.

-In this section we configured CNI plugin for our intallation and now we can run pods which can communicate with each other over the network.
+In this section, we configured the cni plugin.
+Now we can run pods that can communicate with each other over the network.

-In nest section we will procede with the kubernetes cluster configuration, but before, we need to clean up workspace.
+Now we clean up the workspace
 ```bash
 rm /etc/kubernetes/manifests/static-*
 ```

 And check if app pods are removed
 ```bash
 crictl pods
 ```